We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the

 Ready to compare Youi car insurance?

 - Comprehensive.
 Designed to offer ultimate peace of mind, Youi Comprehensive Car Insurance offers cover for a wide range of insured events and is also available with several optional extras to allow you to increase your level of cover.
-Other benefits include legal liability cover, cover for additions to the car and also for contents stored in your vehicle.
+Other benefits include legal liability cover, cover for additions to the car and also the option to cover contents stored in your vehicle.

 - Third Party Fire and Theft.
 More affordable than a Comprehensive policy, Third Party Fire and Theft Car Insurance from Youi is a mid-range policy option that provides a reasonably broad range of cover to suit a wide range of budgets.
 It provides $20 million of legal liability cover if your car causes damage to someone else’s property, and also offers protection against damage caused by risks such as fire and theft.
-Other benefits, such as cover for towing costs and the contents inside your vehicle, are also provided.
+Other benefits, such as cover for towing costs and the option to cover contents inside your vehicle, are also provided.

 - Third Party Property Only.
 This entry-level policy provides basic cover for those who only want insurance for the essentials.
-It provides legal liability cover if your car causes damage to someone else’s property, while your immediate replacement vehicle is covered for a limited time after you trade in your first car.
+It provides $20 million legal liability cover if your car causes damage to someone else’s property, while your immediate replacement vehicle is covered for a limited time after you trade in your first car.
 Cover is also included if you ever find yourself in the unfortunate situation where an uninsured driver causes accidental damage to your vehicle.